phuptqn/wpExtra/wp-content/plugins/so-widgets-bundle/readme.txt

 === SiteOrigin Widgets Bundle ===
 Tags: bundle, widget, button, slider, image, carousel, price table, google maps, tinymce, social links Requires at least: 4.2
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 1.15.7
+Stable tag: 1.16.0
-Build time: 2019-05-22T09:57:58-07:00
+Build time: 2020-02-13T20:00:45+02:00
 License: GPLv3 or later
 Contributors: gpriday, braam-genis
 Donate link: https://siteorigin.com/downloads/premium/

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
+The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.

 == Description ==

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
+The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.

 Widgets are great.
 No matter where you’re using them.
 In a [Page Builder](http://siteorigin.com/page-builder/) page or on your widgetized areas.
 It's even compatible with other popular page building plugins.